COVID-19 Emergency Preparedness Enterprise Risk Management (ERM) Financial Legal & Regulatory Strategic

 Reallocation Risk

 There has been a trend by sellers to add provisions that allow a seller to reallocate supplies without buyer permission, which greatly reduces a seller’s liability for failing to perform.
 Under these reallocation provisions, a seller is permitted, in its sole discretion, to reallocate products or supplies to the extent the seller determines a shortage of such supplies or products exists.
 Often these clauses are in addition to a force majeure clause and do not give the buyer much recourse.
-On their face, the provisions appear to be somewhat altruistic—ensuring equitable distribution of products and supplies when supply shortages exist.
+On their face, the provisions appear to be somewhat altruistic — ensuring equitable distribution of products and supplies when supply shortages exist.
 Upon a closer look however, these risk allocation clauses provide a seller with a significant amount of discretion and legal “cover” in the event the seller determines that it cannot perform as promised.
 As often drafted, a seller has the authority to make a reallocation decision at any time and for whatever reason.
-This means that if a seller has limited product due to poor planing, then the seller can reallocate goods in the same way as if the seller was experiencing a power failure or transportation delay due to a severe snow storm.
+This means that if a seller has limited product due to poor planning, then the seller can reallocate goods in the same way as if the seller was experiencing a power failure or transportation delay due to a severe snow storm.
 At the same time, a buyer has little, if any, remedy if products are reallocated.
 Sellers may argue that the buyer at least “gets something” but this is a weak argument and, in a sense, nullifies the purpose of the contract.

 When negotiating these types of risk allocation provisions, buyers should consider two points.
 First, buyers should consider removal of this clause in its entirety so that any failure to provide products or supplies (outside of a traditional force majeure event) would be a breach of the agreement.
 Second, if removal is not possible, consider building in requirements around reallocation, such as language requiring the supplier to fill a minimum or a percentage of open purchase orders before reallocating to another buyer.
 Or buyers could require that when the seller gets back to “normal” operations, the buyer gets their open purchase orders filled first.
 In all cases, a buyer would benefit from narrowing the scope of any permitted reallocation to only situations such as a declared disaster or global pandemic.